-This is an independent voluntary organisation that provides information and other services to walkers and seeks to promote and protect Offa’s Dyke and the Offa’s Dyke Path but also Wat’s Dyke and the other short dykes of the March.
-It manages the Offa’s Dyke Centre at Knighton and encourages archaeological and historical research relating to Offa’s Dyke and the corridor along its length.
+This is an independent membership-based voluntary organisation that provides information and other services to walkers and seeks to promote and protect not only Offa’s Dyke and the Offa’s Dyke Path but also Wat’s Dyke and the other short dykes of the March.
+It manages the Offa’s Dyke Centre in Knighton and encourages archaeological and historical research relating to Offa’s Dyke and the corridor along its length.
 Among its publications, the Where to Stay booklet is a must for those walking all or part of the path.
 It has annually updated accommodation addresses, and a wealth of information on transport and other topics of concern to walkers, but is small enough to take on a hike.
 The online version is part of this website and both hard copy and pdf versions can be purchased from our on-line shop.

 Our Conservation Work

 The ODA runs its own Conservation Fund which makes financial contributions towards the cost of proactive maintenance or repair works to Offa’s Dyke as long as they bring long-term conservation benefits to the monument.
 Anyone can apply to the Fund for help including farmers, landowners or local authorities, and, of course, the National Trail Officer.
 To date we have made two grants to local authorities for conservation-base works in the Wye Valley and in Shropshire and at the time of writing (4/10/17) we are processing a third application.
 The Conservation Fund is topped up each year from any surplus that we make as a charity.
 Membership subscriptions and donations are ways that Trail walkers and visitors can make a very practical contribution towards ensuring the well being of Offa’s Dyke for this and future generations.

-The ODA is also working in partnership with government agencies Cadw and Historic England towards the research and publication of a Conservation Management Plan for Offa’s Dyke in both Wales and England.
+The ODA is also working in partnership with government agencies Cadw and Historic England towards the research and publication in 2018 of a Conservation Management Plan for Offa’s Dyke in both Wales and England.

 We are also active members of the Offa’s Dyke Collaboratory (https://offaswatsdyke.wordpress.com)